Learn more about how the City of Boulder works to inspire and empower older adults.

 Lifelong Boulder

-Colorado is one of the fastest aging states in the nation and our state demography office projects that Coloradans aged 60+ will outnumber those aged 18 and younger as soon as 2023.
+Colorado is among the fastest aging states in the nation and our state demography office has confirmed that Coloradans aged 60+ now outnumber those aged 18 and younger since 2023.
 “Now is not the time to balk at this emerging reality, but it is a time to plan, prepare, and invest in our communities, so that quality of life is retained across the entire lifespan,” shared Colorado Governor Jared Polis.

 Lifelong Boulder is part of a statewide initiative called Lifelong Colorado which aims to ensure all Coloradans will be able to live and fully participate in their communities for as long as possible.

 A community that is well adapted for aging is one where all individuals can thrive.
-Age-friendly communities foster economic growth and make for happier, healthier community members.
-Many cities across the nation are taking steps to ensure their communities are age-friendly and Boulder is no exception.
+Age-inclusive communities foster economic growth and make for happier, healthier community members.
+Many cities across the nation are taking steps to ensure their communities are age-inclusive and Boulder is no exception.

 These recommendations, which will guide the city’s work for years to come, cover four main areas: